graz-sh/graz/docs/docs/hooks/useAccount.md

 # useAccount

-Hook for accesing account data and connection status.
+Hook to retrieve account data with optional arguments to invoke given function on connect/disconnect.

 #### Usage